polkadot-developers/knowledgebase/current/runtime/fees.md

 Inclusion fees must be computable prior to execution, and therefore can only represent fixed logic.
 Some transactions warrant limiting resources with other strategies.
 For example:

-- Bonds: Some transactions, like voting, may require a bond that will be returned or slashed after an on-chain event.
-In the voting example, returned at the end of the election or slashed if the voter tried anything malicious.
+- Bonds: A bond is a type of fee that will either be returned or slashed after some on-chain event.
+  For example, runtime developers may want to implement a bond in order to participate in a vote; in this example the bond could be returned at the end of the referendum or slashed if the voter tried anything malicious.
-- Deposits: Some transactions use storage space indefinitely and may require a deposit that will be returned if the user decides to free storage.
+- Deposits: Deposits are fees that may be returned later.
+For example, users may be required to pay a deposit in order to execute an operation that uses storage; if a subsequent operation frees that storage, the user's deposit could be returned.
 - Burns: A transaction may burn funds internally based on its logic.
 For example, a transaction may burn funds from the sender if it creates new storage entries, thus increasing the state size.
-- Limits: Some limits are part of the protocol.
-For example, in Polkadot, nominators can only nominate 16 validators.
-This limits the complexity of the validator election process.
+- Limits: Runtime developers are free to enforce constant or configurable limits on certain operations.
+For example, the default Staking pallet only allows nominators to nominate 16 validators in order to limit the complexity of the validator election process.

 It is important to note that if you query the chain for a transaction fee, it will only return the inclusion fee.